 1. Skeena River

-Besides its excellent fishing, the Skeena area has plenty of accommodation.
-There are multiple fishing lodges including both the Skeena Spey Lodge and Kalum Lodge.
+You’ll find plenty of accommodation along the river and there are multiple fishing lodges including both the Skeena Spey Lodge and Kalum Lodge.

 2. Quesnel Lake

-Quesnel Lake is located among the Cariboo Mountains and it is one of the deepest fjord lakes in the world.
-The lake has three arms, each offering different fly fishing opportunities.
+Quesnel Lake is located among the Cariboo Mountains and it is one of the deepest fjord lakes in the world, so bring your sinking line.

 3. Upper Pitt River

-If you want to go fly fishing in Vancouver, the Upper Pitt River should be at the top of your itinerary.
-The Upper Pitt is without a doubt one of the best fly fishing opportunities in BC.
-Many experts even classify it in the top 10 fly fishing destinations in North America.
+If you want to go fly fishing around Vancouver Island, the Upper Pitt River should be at the top of your itinerary.
+The Upper Pitt is without a doubt one of the best BC fly fishing spots.
+Many seasoned fly fishermen classify it in the top 10 fly fishing destinations in North America.

-This fly fishing destination isn’t only scenic but also very productive.
+This British Columbia fly fishing destination isn’t only scenic but also very productive.
 The glacier-capped mountains, coupled with the old-growth rain forest offer spectacular views.

-The Upper Pitt has large populations of Bull Trout and Dolly Varden.
-Since they start their journey towards the river around May through mid-June, the best time of the year to visit the Upper Pitt River for fly fishing would be during late spring to mid-summer.
+Since they start their journey towards the river around May through mid-June, the prime time of the year to visit the Upper Pitt River for fly fishing would be during late spring to mid-summer.

 4. Squamish River

-If you want to go fly fishing in the Squamish River, you have to drive for about 60 minutes via the scenic Sea to Sky Highway to get there.
-Squamish is a typical BC West Coast fly fishing river.
+If you want to go fly fishing on the Squamish River, you have to drive for about 60 minutes via the scenic Sea to Sky Highway to get there.
+Squamish is a typical British Columbia West Coast fly fishing river.

 The fly fishing area is surrounded by dense rain forests and glacier-capped mountains that rise over 7,000 feet.
-Local wildlife includes Black bear, deer and elk.
-The surroundings are breath-taking, there is plenty to look at as you wait for the trout of salmon to strike.
+Local wildlife includes black bears, deer, and elk.
+The surroundings are breath-taking, there is plenty to look at as you wait for the trout or salmons to strike.

-Fly fishing in these parts is relatively easy, you just have to cast your fly and watch the Pink Salmon jump at the opportunity.
-The salmon in the area are huge in number and you can keep fishing them out for hours on end.
-The Squamish River is popular worldwide for its incredible salmon fly fishing opportunities.
+Fly fishing in these parts is relatively easy, you just have to cast your fly and watch the Pink Salmons jump at the opportunity.
+The Pinks in the area are huge in numbers and you can keep fishing for them for hours on end.
+The Squamish is popular worldwide for its incredible opportunities for fly fishing for salmon.

-If you want to catch Pink Salmon the best time of the year to visit this fly fishing destination is from July 15 to September 7 during the odd years.
-If you want to fly fish some Chum and Coho Salmon, plan your fly fishing trip for October through November.
+If you want to catch Pinks the best time of the year to visit this fly fishing destination is from July 15 to September 7.
+If you want to fish for some Chum salmon and Coho, plan your fly fishing trip for October through November.
 At this time of year populations of trout are also common.

 5. Fraser River Valley

-You can also around March through late November for some Sturgeon fishing.
+You can also try some Sturgeon fishing from March through late November.